 Should I Try a Flipped Classroom?

 Student interest, participation, and learning are directly correlated.
 Students, when interested, are likely to actively engage in lessons and learn more.
 This is one reason why teachers plan for learning activities that are interesting for students.
-The flipped classroom, which has become more and more commonly used over the course of the last decade, is a tried and tested innovative approach to motivating student learning.
+The flipped classroom, which has become more and more commonly used over the course of the last decade, is an innovative approach to motivating student learning that is seeing results.

 In a flipped classroom model, students listen to recorded lectures at home and engage in learning activities during class hours.
-It’s essentially listening to the teacher at home, and doing the “homework” at school.
-Flipping classrooms can be a great model for a hybrid classroom during COVID-19.
+It’s essentially listening to the teacher or referencing information outside of the classroom, and doing the “homework” at school.
+Flipping classrooms can be a great model for a hybrid classroom.
 Here are some of the pros and cons of flipping classrooms:

 Pros of Flipped Classrooms